whatshap/whatshap/doc/develop.rst

    Since this is just a version bump, the pull request does not need a review by other bioconda developers.
 As soon as the tests pass and if you have the proper permissions, it can be merged directly.

+If something went wrong, fix the problem and follow the above instructions again, but with an incremented revision in the version number.
+That is, go from version x.y to x.y.1.
+Do not change a version that has already been uploaded.

 Adding a new subcommand